 So, what does bone spur surgery involve?
 Before operating, I would take X-rays or other scans to see the extent of your extra bone growth.
 If you are a candidate for surgery, we would next come up with a plan.

 The goal of the operation would be to remove your extra bone.
 But it might also release tension on your plantar fascia.
 Especially if your bone spurs were linked to heel pain.

 Now, the most important part of your treatment would come after surgery.
 Because, even if we remove your bone spur, it could come back unless we also treat the underlying problem.

 How we do that depends on what caused your bone spurs.
 If the issue is arthritis, there's not much we can do.
 But if pressure, or faulty mechanics, are the problem, we'll tackle both of those issues right after surgery.
 Because, if we don't, those bone spurs will be back before you know it!

 One of the best ways to stop pressure on your feet is to fit you for custom orthotics.
 Designed to meet your body's needs, these medical devices add support to your feet.
 That way, they take pressure off overworked areas.
 Meaning your body won't have to compensate.
 And hopefully won't develop new bone spurs as a protective response.

 Of course, every patient is different.
 So each person needs a different bone spur treatment plan.
 Which is why every plan we lay out is tailored to your individual needs and lifestyle.

-If you are worried that you may be dealing with a bone spur on your foot, be sure to get it checked out.
-Dr. Andrew Schneider at Tanglewood Foot Specialists will be able to work with you to determine the best course of action to take.
+Are you worried that you may be dealing with a bone spur on your foot?
+Don't wait until you feel pain!
+Instead, get it checked out right away by Dr. Andrew Schneider at Tanglewood Foot Specialists.
+If you come in before it starts hurting, we'll have more treatment options to choose from!
+So we'll be able to work with you to determine the best course of action to take.